igorol/EMS2019_python_workshop/README.md

   `pip install -r requirements.txt`

-- The content of this repo is organized in the following directories
+- The content of this repo is organized in the following directories:

 ```
   Data\